Chris00/ocaml-interval/README.md

 Documentation
 -------------

-To documentation is build using `jbuilder build @doc` and will be in `_build/default/_doc/` in HTML format.
+To documentation is build using `dune build @doc` and will be in `_build/default/_doc/` in HTML format.
 You can also consult the interfaces of [Interval](src/interval.mli) and [Fpu](src/fpu.mli) and [online](https://chris00.github.io/ocaml-interval/doc/interval/).